flyway/flywaydb.org/documentation/tutorials/check.md

     ports:
       - 1433:1433
 ```
-In this case, Flyway is using the default SQL Server databases and is being configured using command flags rather than mounting the `conf` volume.
+In this case, Flyway is using the default SQL Server databases and is being configured using command-line flags rather than mounting the `conf` volume.